Yohannfra/Touche/Assembly_Guide/Step3.md

 You can change that to anything as long as :

 - The length is the same
-- The two addresses are differents
+- The two addresses are different
 - You keep the **0x** at the beginning and the **LL** at the end

 A few valid examples: